 Our riverside camps have fishing just feet from your tent.
 A typical day on the river is coffee, tea, and breakfast at 7am.
 We launch down the river by 10 am.
 A hot lunch stop complete with a campfire, tables and chairs, and occasionally a dining tent or fly if there is weather will be set up.
 Then back to floating and fishing.
 After a full day of fishing, we arrive at camp.
 Expert guides build deluxe camps, complete with a huge kitchen/dining tent, hot showers, campfires every night, and private tents with the thickest camp mattresses on the market.
 While you relax at the campfire, or watch the sunset while fishing the last hour of daylight, chefs are busy in the kitchen preparing a gourmet dinner of local cuisine.

 The legendary Zhupanova could quite possibly be the best trout fishing in the world.
 In 70 miles, this major tributary flows through rolling hills, with venting volcanoes in the backdrop.
 This river can host up to 10,000 rainbows that average 24 inches with plenty of opportunities for larger fish.

 Named for the volcano nearby.
 We start out in the high country with more than 35 miles of river to float and the opportunity to stop at both hot and cold mineral springs.
 The river flows in and out of an extinct volcano caldera that is quite unique.
 Think Jurassic park!
 This entrance and exit causes short class III rapids making for a great fishing holes at the bottom.

 Exploratory River Trips

 Our Exploratory trips travel north, and vary to where the fishing is best.
-We work closely with our Russian partner company to chose these new rivers.
 We are not lodge based, so we are able to go where the fishing is the best!
 Due to the remoteness, we recommend extra days of travel in your itinerary for more days of fishing on the river.